 3.1.3.4.1.
 Calculation for vehicles of category M1 and N1, and for vehicles of category M2 having a maximum authorized mass not exceeding 3,500 kg

-Each valid test run of the acceleration and – if applicable – of the constant speed tests per vehicle side and per gear ratio shall be subjected a temperature correction according to Appendix 2 to Annex 3.
+3.1.3.4.1.1.
+Each valid test run of the acceleration and – if applicable – of the constant speed tests per vehicle side and per gear ratio shall be subjected a temperature and if applicable a test track correction according to Appendix 2 to Annex 3.

+3.1.3.4.1.2.
+Per gear, test condition (acceleration and constant speed) and vehicle side the four valid and corrected test results shall be averaged and mathematically rounded to the first significant digit after the decimal place.

 All further calculations to derive Lurban shall be done separately for the left and right vehicle side.
-The final value Lurban to be reported as the test result mathematically rounded to the nearest integer shall be the higher value of the two sides.
+The final value Lurban mathematically rounded to the nearest integer shall be the higher value of the two sides.

-The speed measurements at AA', BB', and PP' shall be noted and used in calculations to the first significant digit after the decimal place.
+The speed measurements at AA', BB', and PP' used for reporting and further calculations shall be rounded to the first significant digit after the decimal place.

-The calculated acceleration aacc test shall be noted to the second digit after the decimal place.
+The calculated acceleration aacc test used for reporting and further calculations shall be rounded to the second significant digit after the decimal place..

-The calculated and temperature corrected values for the acceleration test and the constant speed test are given by:
+The calculated interim values for the acceleration test and the constant speed test are given by:

-Lacc rep = Lacc (i+1) + k * (Lacc(i) – Lacc (i+1))
+Lacc rep = Lacc (i+n) + k * (Lacc(i) – Lacc (i+n))

-Lcrs rep = Lcrs(i+1) + k * (Lcrs (i) – Lcrs (i+1))
+Lcrs rep = Lcrs(i+n) + k * (Lcrs (i) – Lcrs (i+n))

-where k = (aacc ref – aacc (i+1))/(aacc (i) – aacc (i+1))
+where k = (aacc ref – aacc (i+n))/(aacc (i) – aacc (i+n))

+with n as determined by paragraph 3.1.2.1.4.1.

-In the case of a single gear ratio test the values are the test result of each test.
+In the case of a single gear ratio test inclusive gear D the interim values Lacc rep and Lcrs rep are the averaged test results of each test condition (acceleration and constant speed).

 The final result is calculated by combining Lacc rep and Lcrs rep. The equation is: